Updated: Dec 29, 2020

 Walking in Xinping village is an enchanting feeling and makes you think you are walking in a Chinese scroll painting.
 The whole landscape so magical and depending on the season, in spring, the whole village and karst hills are shrouded in this mist that acts as screen that creates a mysterious feeling!

-Not much is said about this hike to XINPING FISHING VILLAGE, and sometimes I learn that in China, not everything can completely go as planned!
-And especially when my 70 year old mum was hiking with me too.
+Not much is said about this hike to XINPING FISHING VILLAGE.
+I learn that in China, not everything can completely go as planned!
+And especially when my 70-year-old mum was hiking along with me.

-As we went on up this path, we hear a strange music blasting away, perhaps frightening wild animals, breaking boredom or maybe scaring us away??
+As we went on up this path, we hear strange music blasting away, perhaps frightening wild animals, breaking boredom or maybe scaring us away??
 But at this point not a soul in sight, just this strange patriotic song.
-And then I heard barks, there was 2 dogs running in our direction, and then another 2 from the other hill running along, one of them must have been the alfa-male!
-All I could do was yell, and it was natural to pick up and tree truck!!
+And then I heard barks, there were 2 dogs running in our direction, and then another 2 from the other hill running along, one of them must have been the alfa-male!
+All I could do was yell, and it was natural to pick up a stick probably the size of a tree truck!!

 And just at this point the guard came and told us to release our weapons and just walk on as he assured us that they don't bite!
 And so, we did!!

-This is a shade part of the hike, rather rocky and slippery if it had rain the day before.
+This is a shaded part of the hike, rather rocky and slippery if it had rain the day before.

-You will pass though sugarcane plantation, just keep walking till you reach the village.
+You will pass through sugarcane plantation, just keep walking till you reach the village.

 The distance by river from point A to B is not more than 500m but there is no roads leading to this fishing village.
 The only way is through the orchard or boat.

 Little did I know there was boat schedule made that decides the flow of the traffic on the LiRiver.
 No small boats were allowed to go upstream until dusk, which was from 7.00pm!